PrzemekKozakQA/GAD-Postman-tests/README.md

 Additionally, tests are run in Github Actions using Newman on a Docker container with the GAD test application.
 After each run, reports are published on GitHub Pages.

+TODO - info about restore DB before each run.
+TODO - Does token after change credentials expired?

 ## Overview

 This project includes two types of tests: